e271828e/Flight.jl/prototypes/kernel/NOTES.md

   used to produce is *unreachable* rather than reworded: the test authors the dead face, addresses it with a condition, and gets the build's refusal — the resolver never sees it.
+- **Transparency is a naming change and nothing else (D-211).** The same two children, in the same declaration order, wired and read through bare keys on a transparent container and through `"units/1"` on an undeclared one — the flat list, the wiring endpoints, the read path and the exported face all land identically.
+The default is `nothing`, and `TupleRoster` sitting beside `TransparentRoster` in the same file is the control.
+- **The collision check is general; bare keys only make it reachable.** A bare key against a sibling component field, and a bare key against another container's composite name, are one error naming both parties by provenance.
+  The self-named case — an element keyed with its own field's name — is refused where the bare key is formed, because that is the ambiguity §8.5 hands to the same error.
+The declaration itself is checked too: a component field and an absent name are refused alike.
+- **Bare rate keys drive the grid the composite ones did.** The same two children under the same two `sample_times` entries compile to the same `(D, Φ)` pairs whether the container is transparent (`a`, `b`) or not (`kids/a`, `kids/b`), and the field-name sugar keys on the *field*, so `(children = Relative(2, 1),)` still applies one declaration to every element of a `Group`.

 ## Stand-in retirement history